 Balsamic, Bottura and beautiful cars…

-Read more in my six-page article* published in specialist culture magazine Bologna (Issue 3 Autumn 2013).
+Read my six-page article in culture magazine Bologna (Issue 3 Autumn 2012).
+The Italian Tourist Board awarded me ‘Best Travel Photography’ for my photos appearing in this feature.

 - Balsamic vinegar ‘factory’ (single room in the attic of an old farmhouse)